Anyang, Gyeonggi: Education

 As of 2007 Anyang has 84 kindergartens (6,685 students), 40 elementary schools (48,639), 24 middle schools (29,084), 22 high schools (31,259), two junior colleges (17,638), three universities (13,634) and one school for the disabled (244).
-The universities include Anyang University, Seonggyeol University, and Gyeongin Education University, while the colleges are Daelim College and Anyang Technical College.
+The universities include Anyang University, Sungkyul University, and Gyeongin Education University, while the colleges are Daelim College and Anyang Technical College.
 Gyeongin National University of Education is also nearby in the mountains.

 In addition there were 1,026 private educational institutions listed in 2008 with 97,289 students in attendance.
 These are predominantly after school academies where students go to get additional study or complete homework in a variety of subject areas such as English or Maths.
 The main area for these institutes is 'academy street', known locally as 'hagwon ga', which is located a few kilometres directly to the south of Anyang Central Park in Dongan Gu.

 Anyang has eight public libraries (Pyeongchon library, Suksoo library, Kwanak library, Bakdal library, Manan library, Hogye library, Bisan library, Children library, and Gwanyang library).
 Many people use it, and due to its different 'Closed days', people use it variously.
 Bisan library and Gwanyang library was built up recently; Bisan in 2010, Gwanyang in 2016.

 Sports

 Anyang is home to the HL Anyang ice hockey team which play in the Asia League Ice Hockey.
 They won their first Asian hockey league title in 2010 and were the first South Korean team to do so.
-Anyang is also home to the Anyang KGC basketball team, playing in the Korean Basketball League.
+Anyang is also home to the Anyang Jung Kwan Jang Red Boosters basketball team, playing in the Korean Basketball League.
 They won the league for the first time in 2012.
-Anyang founded its own professional football team in 2013, FC Anyang, who plays in the K League 2.
-The team replaces FC Seoul who were based in Anyang and were known as the Anyang LG Cheetahs before being relocated to Seoul in 2004 for commercial reasons.
+Anyang founded its own professional football team in 2013, FC Anyang, who plays in the K League 1, the top tier of South Korean football.
+The team replaced FC Seoul who were based in Anyang and were known as the Anyang LG Cheetahs before being relocated to Seoul in 2004 for commercial reasons.
 FC Anyang are a citizen team, funded by the city council along with sponsorship money from principal sponsor, Kookmin Bank.
-All three teams play at the Anyang Stadium complex.
+They play at the Anyang Stadium complex.

 Sporting facilities in Anyang include the Anyang sporting complex (which features a stadium for athletics and football, an indoor ice rink, a basketball stadium, and an open air and indoor swimming pool).
 The main stadium was built in 1986 and seats 18,216 people.
 Anyang also has an inline roller skating stadium which hosted the 2006 World Roller Speed Skating Championships, and an inline skate rink in Pyeongchon at Anyang Central Park.
 There are also numerous council-run outdoor basketball courts and football fields in the city of Anyang, along with those on school land.